xinan-nancy-chen/rOMT/README.md

 For detailed mathematical derivation and explaination of (1), please go to https://github.com/xinan-nancy-chen/rOMT/tree/main/rOMT_code_details.pdf in the current folder.<br />

 ![pipeline](ppl.png)
+This figure shows the pipeline of the project where step a is (1) and step b-f are (2).

 ## System Requirements
 The code was mainly written and ran in Matlab (R2018a for rOMT algorithm and R2019b for post-processing), with a small section in GLaD analysis ran with Python 3.7.3.